Skip to main content

 Caution

 For security, LiveRamp can only allow email domains that a client owns to log in with their IdP.
+A DNS TXT challenge will be required to prove ownership.

 You must add the site-verification token that LiveRamp provided as a DNS TXT record to any email domains your users will be logging in with.
+After you’ve added the DNS records, contact your LiveRamp representative to let them know they’re ready to be verified.

 Logging in to LiveRamp Applications